hkyee/dotfiles/README.md

 ## Additional Info
 To adjust the transparency of windows, PICOM is required.
 1. Simple Terminal (ST)
-- Change the _alpha_ setting under *bg opacity*
+- Change the _alpha_ setting under *bg opacity* in '../st/config.h'

 2. Every other window
-- Modify _defaultopacity_
+- Modify _defaultopacity_ in '../dwm/config.h'
-- To change other settings including blur, modify in /etc/xdg/picom.conf
+- To change other settings including blur, modify in '/etc/xdg/picom.conf'

+Adjusting _alpha_ and _defaultopacity_ takes precedence over makign changes directly in the 'picom.conf' file